carvalhochris/WPurity/readme.md

-# Sanitise your WordPress posts with Django Rest Framework
+# Sanitise your WordPress posts for modern front-end development

-This app provides a RESTful API for retrieving WordPress posts using Django Rest Framework and sanitises them of HTML tags.
-The API endpoint returns data in JSON format and is built using Python 3.
+This app provides a RESTful API for retrieving WordPress posts and sanitises them of HTML tags.
+The API endpoint returns data in JSON format and is built using Python 3, Django Rest Framework, and BeautifulSoup.

-## Example curl request
+## Test with curl

 ```
 curl -X GET 'https://wp-purity.herokuapp.com/wordpress/?wp_rest_endpoint=https://unlockyoursound.com/wp-json/wp/v2/posts'
 ```

+Replace 'unlockyoursound.com' with your Wordpress domain

-## Postman usage
+## Test with Postman

 * Open Postman and create a new request.
 * Set the request method to GET.